 The ‘B’ Side

-We love to play Classic Country, old Rock & Roll, Texas Swing, waltzes and fiddle music from the 50s, 60s and 70s.
-Gordon, Marlene and Blaine are formally from Mud River.
+We love to play Classic Country, old Rock & Roll, Texas Swing, waltzes and novelty dance songs from the 50s, 60s and 70s.
+Gordon and Marlene have played with Mud River and the Elk’s Elastic band.
+Marlene also played with the award winning Lake Side Ramblers bluegrass band.
 Terry has played with the Chainsaw Boys, the Elks Elastic Band, The Barndance Boys and the Oldtime Fiddlers.
-Doug has been involved with the P.G.
-Oldtime Fiddlers Club for many years and Duane has just joined the band to play bass and became our fifth singer.
+Duane adds a fourth vocal voice and great bass lines.
+Hope you enjoy listening and dancing.

 Hope you enjoy listening and dancing.

 The Sounds of C.K is comprised of Charlie Vaughan (mother) and Kyle Vaughan (son).

 Charlie raised Kyle around music and at the age of six he performed for the Wild-Boar Music Festival and BC Winter Games.
 It was Country and Bluegrass and Gospel.